openkruise/openkruise.io/kruisegame/user-manuals/gameservers-scale.md

 minecraft-2   Ready   None       0     0
 ```

+### Auto Scaling-up

-In addition to setting an automatic scale-down policy, you can also set an automatic scale-up policy.
-There are many ways to automatically scale-up, for example, using resource metrics or custom metrics for scale-up. the full yaml for using CPU utilization for scale-up is as follows.
+In addition to setting the automatic scaling policy, you can also set the automatic scaling policy.

+#### Scaling with resource metrics or custom metrics

+Native Kubernetes supports auto scaling-up using CPU utilization, and its complete yaml is as follows:

 ```yaml
 apiVersion: keda.sh/v1alpha1